Continuous-variable quantum communication: Preliminaries

-\textit{Quantum oblivious transfer} (QOT) is the quantum version of a communication scheme, in which a sending party transfers one or more of many possible messages to a receiver, while not knowing which (and if any) messages were sent.
+\textit{Quantum oblivious transfer} (QOT) is the quantum version of a communication scheme in which a sending party transfers one or more of many possible messages to a receiver while not knowing which messages were sent (and if there were any).
 This essential cryptographic primitive was shown to provide security of multipartite computation~\cite{Kilian1988}.
-Typically the so-called $1-out-of-2$ scheme is studied, when one message is communicated out of two, with possible generalizations to the schemes, when $k$ out of $n$ messages are communicated.
-The $1-out-of-n$ case is commonly referred to as the private database query.
-Development of QOT protocols was first largely based on reduction to quantum bit commitment~\cite{Bennett1992e} until the latter was shown insecure against quantum attacks~\cite{Mayers1997,Lo1997a}.
+Typically the so-called one-out-of-two scheme is studied, in which one message is communicated out of two, with possible generalizations to the schemes when $k$ out of $n$ messages are communicated.
+The one-out-of-$n$ case is commonly referred to as the private database query.
+Development of QOT protocols was first based largely on a reduction to the quantum bit commitment~\cite{Bennett1992e} until the latter was shown to be insecure against quantum attacks~\cite{Mayers1997,Lo1997a}.
 Furthermore, it was shown that unconditionally secure QOT is also impossible~\cite{Lo1997}.
-The QOT protocols are therefore developed either imposing limitations on the eavesdropping, e.g., noisy storage model, when qubits, stored by a dishonest receiver, undergo decoherence~\cite{Wehner2008}, or allowing partial information leakage to an eavesdropper~\cite{Chailloux2010}.
-More recently, a so-called simulation-based security framework was also introduced for QOT, showing that it is possible to construct a practical protocol for QOT only with minimal assumptions, in particular one-way functions~\cite{Diamanti2024}.
+The QOT protocols are therefore developed by either imposing limitations on the eavesdropping, for example, the noisy storage model, in which qubits, stored by a dishonest receiver, undergo decoherence~\cite{Wehner2008}, or allowing partial information leakage to an eavesdropper~\cite{Chailloux2010}.
+More recently, a so-called simulation-based security framework was introduced for QOT, showing that it is possible to construct a practical protocol for QOT only with minimal assumptions, in particular, using one-way functions~\cite{Diamanti2024}.